Tompolompo/tompolompo.github.io/cv.md

 **Fellowship organized by Effective Altruism Cambridge**\
 Structured reading group over the summer on the subject of Artificial General Intelligence.
 We read selected articles and discussed in small groups once a week for 8 weeks.
 Fellowship ended with a capstone project where I explored interpretability in AI.

-### 10-day silent retreat , *Ödeshög*
+### 10-day silent retreat
 *Winter 2021*\
-A 10-day silent meditation retreat (Vipassana).
+A 10-day silent meditation retreat (Vipassana) in Ödeshög, Sweden.
 Every day there was meditation from 4.30 in the morning until bedtime with no talking, no eye contact, no phones, no writing and no reading.

+### Effective Altrusim Student Summit
+*Fall 2020*\
+Participated in the 2020 EA student summit where I listend to talks, partook in workshops and connected with people.
+Won a forcasting competition with a price of donating $500 to charity of choice.

 ---
 ## Professional Skills, Tests and Scholarships